Do you know of any succulent houseplants that bloom for a long time? It must be a Kalanchoe blossfeldiana.

 Kalanchoe Flower Pollination

-The Kalanchoe flower is protandrous and self-fertile.
+The Kalanchoe flower is protandrous.
 To produce seeds, it needs pollen from another plant.

-As the male of the flower, stamens mature before the female carpels, preventing self-fertilization.
+The flower’s male stamens mature before the female carpels, preventing self-fertilization.

 To grow a new Kalanchoe plant, you can buy seeds from internet stores or your local nursery or cross-pollinate the blossom to get the seed.